-In one place we visited there were large groups of drunk people wandering around on stag and hen parties, and there was even a fight between two groups of drunk British tourists.
+In one place we visited there were large groups of drunk people wandering around on stag and hen parties, and there was even a fight between two groups of drunk tourists.

 You’ll rarely see drunk people in Lanzarote – occasionally a few staggering around a resort late at night, but they’re usually completely harmless.